ipspace/netlab/docs/groups.md

 You can set node device type (**device** attribute) or the list of configuration modules (**module** attribute) in group definitions, but only on groups with static members.

-The device type is copied from groups to nodes with no explicit device type.
-Modules listed in a group are added to modules already enabled on group members.
+The device type is copied from groups to nodes with no **device** attribute.
+Modules listed in a group are added to the node **module** attribute.
 The merging of node- and group modules takes precedence over the global (topology-level) list of modules.

 The following example uses this functionality to: